 The best practices for organizations to consider when basing their decisions on liquidity ratios would be:

 - Analyzing ratios based on historical trends and top competitor achievements for this indicator;

-- Consider ratios in relationship to other key performance indicators such as, cash conversion cycle;
+- Consider ratios in relation to other key performance indicators such as cash conversion cycle;

 - Taking both accounts receivables and accounts payable into consideration when trying to achieve high liquidity ratio targets;

 - Measuring key performance indicators such as the # Defensive interval alongside liquidity ratios; the # Defensive interval or the # Defensive interval ratio (DIR) measures how long a company can survive with no cash coming in.

 As a final note, you should keep in mind that interpretations for # Liquidity ratio are varied and they highly depend on the available data for this KPI.
 Stockholders look at liquidity ratios as part of a company’s investment strategy.
 Banks and lenders, in general, make their credit extension decisions based on the same liquidity ratios.